jonathanstull/portfolio/README.md

-# _{Application Name}_
+# Portfolio

-#### _{Brief description of application}, {Date of current version}
+#### _A website to showcase the webdev work of Jonathan Stull, 3.19.2021_

-#### By _**{List of contributors}**_
+#### By Jonathan Stull

+**To see this live website, visit http://jonathanstull.github.io/portfolio**

 ## Description

-_{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.}_
+Portfolio is a simple webpage to demonstrate the growing skills and body of work created by webdev Jonathan Stull.

+As of March 2021, these skills include basic HTML, CSS and Markdown proficiencies that Jonathan learned while attending Epicodus, a development bootcamp.
+Its current feature set include basic HTML page elements, CSS block and inline styling for those elements, and time permitting more complex Bootstrap styling for containers and cards.

+As the course unfolds between March and September 2021, Jonathan expects to build skills in Javascript, C#/.NET and React, and this portfolio page will be updated as his skills evolve.

 ## Setup/Installation Requirements

-* Software requirements (internet browser, code editor, etc.)
+**Software requirements (internet browser, code editor, etc.)**
 1. Internet browser
 2. A code editor like VSCode or Atom to view or edit the codebase

-* Download/clone instructions
+**Download/clone instructions**
 1. Download this repository onto your computer by clicking the 'code' button
-2. Open the project folder.
+2. Open the project folder
 3. Double-click the index.html to open it in your web browser

-*Open via Bash/GitBash:
+**Open via Bash/GitBash:**
-1. Clone this repository onto your computer: git clone {PUT_REPO_HERE}
+1. Clone this repository onto your computer: `git clone` `{PUT_REPO_HERE}`
-2. Navigate into the {NAME_OF_DIRECTORY}  directory, and open in VSCode or preferred text editor code .
+2. Navigate into the `{NAME_OF_DIRECTORY}`  directory, and open in VSCode or preferred text editor `code .`
 3. Open index.html in Chrome or preferred browser

-To see my live website go to {GH_PAGES_LINK_HERE}!

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this application depends on?
-We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}_

 ## Known Bugs

-* _Any known issues_
+* No known issues
-* _should go here_

 ## Technologies Used

-* _List all_
+* HTML
-* _the major technologies_
+* CSS
-* _you used in your project_
+* Visual Studio Code
+* Google Chrome
-* _here_
+* Markdown

-## Open Source statement

 ## MIT License